roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 # Using the Base Child theme #

-The PageLines Base theme, is a free child theme available from the [PageLines Store](/getting-started/pagelines-store) which will never receive an update, as its been designed as a base for you to create your very own child themes, as well customizing PageLines DMS.
+The PageLines Base Theme, is a un-styled child theme available free from the [PageLines Store](/getting-started/pagelines-store) which will never receive an update or add any styling of its own, having being designed as a base for you to create your very own child themes, as well customizing PageLines DMS.

 For more information regarding child themes, we recommend reading the following Wordpress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).

 ## Structure ##

-The PageLines Base child theme folder when in [installed](/configure/installing-store-products), can be located here **wp-content &rarr; themes &rarr; pagelines-template-theme**, containing the following folder and files.
+The PageLines Base Theme (child) folder when [installed](/configure/installing-store-products), will be located here **wp-content → themes → pagelines-template-theme**, containing the subfolder and files found in the table below.

 <table class="table table-striped table-bordered">
   <thead>